-Have you ever been typing along and looked back at what you just typed and discovered that something weird happened?
-Like, you typed a few dashes, hit return, and suddenly there's a solid line all the way across the page?
+Have you ever been typing along, looked back at what you typed and discovered that something weird happened?
+Like, you typed a few dashes, hit return, and now there's a solid line all the way across the page?

-There's more than one possible explanation for these kinds of oopsies (none of them your fault, fortunately), so there's more than one fix.
+There's more than one possible explanation for these kinds of oopsies (none of them your fault), so there's more than one fix.
 Today, we're going to talk about setting your AutoFormat options.

-To get to the AutoFormat options, click on the Office Button (in version 2007) or on the File tab (in version 2010), then click Options.
+To get to the AutoFormat options, click on the Office Button (in version 2007) or on the File tab (in versions 2010 and above), then click Options.
 In the Word Options screen, go to Proofing and click AutoCorrect Options:

-For example, using the settings above, if I type two dashes together in Word, when I hit the space bar after, the two dashes turn into a single dash (or "em dash").
+Here's one example.
+Using the settings above, if I type two dashes together in Word and hit the space bar, the two dashes turn into a single dash (or "em dash").
 Why?
 Because it's a little prettier in type.
 Same is true for making the "st" in "1st" superscripted or turning 1/2 into the single-character symbol for half.

-One of the more maddening AutoFormat features (for me, anyway) is its tendency to try to out-think me when it comes to things like numbered/bulleted lists and lines.
-You know, like when I type "1." and hit tab, and suddenly the whole paragraph gets indented and there's suddenly a "2." in the next paragraph.
+But what infuriates me is the automatic numbered/bulleted lists and lines.
+You know, like when I type "1." and hit Tab, and the whole paragraph gets indented and now there's a "2." in the next paragraph.
 That's AutoFormat at work.

-And the truly infuriating one?
-Typing a few dashes together, hitting enter, and suddenly getting a solid line all the way across the page!
+And the most infuriating one?
+Typing a few dashes together, hitting enter, and getting a solid line all the way across the page!
 Aaaaaaaargh!!

 That's why I've turned off most of the AutoFormat features (particularly the Apply As You Type ones).
 Because if I want a bulleted list, then dang it, I'll ask for one.